rba-community/rba-community/docs/index.md

 ![LinkedIn](/assets/github.svg){ align=left width=200 }

-- Searches: Useful SPL from the RBA community.
-- Dashboards: Simple XML or JSON for Splunk dashboards to streamline risk analysis.
-- Q&A and other discussions.
+The RBA GitHub is a one-stop-shop for searches, dashboards, Q&A, and other discussions with specialized content from the RBA community.
+Streamline your risk analysis with simple XML or JSON dashboards and find useful SPL searches from other community members.

 [Visit RBA GitHub :simple-github:](https://splunk.github.io/rba/ "Visit RBA GitHub"){ .md-button .md-button--primary target="_blank" }
 [Visit Discussion Board :simple-github:](https://github.com/splunk/rba/discussions "Visit Discussion Board"){ .md-button .md-button--primary target="_blank" }